09:00 - 09:15

 Paper No. 2022-SUN-S0105-O003

-Ching-Hsun Hsu Integrated reflective hyperspectral microscopy with self-fabricated Large Area transceiver
+Integrated reflective hyperspectral microscopy with self-fabricated Large Area transceiver

 Ching-Hsun Hsu, Tsung-Han Wu, Shang-Hua Yang, Hai-Tian Liu, National Tsing Hua University (Taiwan)